jcmendezcarvajal/IDS_TGV/README.md

 # IDS_TGV
-This repository contains the IDS for viscous flow for the TGV problem
+This repository contains the IDS for viscous flow for the TGV problem.
+It uses OpenMP libraries